AN UNCATALOGUED ANIMAL

-But, it's not just one thing.
+But, it's not just one bigfoot.
 A living species needs a healthy breeding population.
 Scientists have suggested 5,000 adults is the minimum number needed for the long term health of any species.

 DO WE KNOW ANYTHING ABOUT BIGFOOT?

 Yes.
 We know what a bigfoot looks like.
 It bears a strong resemblance to the mountain gorilla.
-Morphological analysis of the subject place it either similar to the mountain gorilla or between a gorilla and a human.
+Morphological analysis places it between a gorilla and a human.

 HOW DO WE KNOW WHAT IT LOOKS LIKE?

 In 1967 multiple witnesses encountered a bigfoot.
 They documented the encounter on film and made casts of its footprints.
 The bigfoot in the 1967 film is estimated to be 7 feet 3½ inches in height and weighing 700 pounds.
 It moves bipedally.